pixl8/Preside-Documentation/docs/03.contribguides/chapter.md

 title: Contributor guides
 ---

-This guide is for those who wish to maintain or contribute to PresideCMS.
+This guide is for those who wish to maintain or contribute to Preside.

 * [[buildfromsource]]
 * [[submittingchanges]]